 Thus, one should read works that address such issues, taking care to memorise to various views of the early exegetes.

-Zad al-Masir by Ibn al-Jawzi is a good intermediate tafsir that concisely presents the various opinions without selecting the preponderant view.
+Zad al-Masir by Ibn al-Jawzi is an intermediate tafsir that concisely presents the various opinions without selecting the preponderant view.
 It was designed as an intermediate tafsir to give basic tools to student before going into depths.
 It is both comprehensive and concise.
 One may use it to build upon al-Iyji’s work by determining who said what about each ayah.

 Gharib al-Quran by Ibn Qutaybah is a highly influential work that is quoted by many of the classical works such as those by al-Tabari, al-Qurtubi, and al-Razi.
 It is relatively brief and is the best place to begin when looking for the meaning of some of the more ambiguous words.
 Due to its conciseness, I prefer it to similar, but more expansive, works such as Majaz al-Quran by Abu ‘Ubaydah and Ma’ani al-Quran by al-Farra’.